MacSourcePorts/MSPNotes/RBDoom3BFG.md

 neo/CMakeLists.txt
 neo/doom3bfg.icns
 ```
-Not sure if the CMakeLists changes are required.
-Some of it is debugging info.
+~~Not sure if the CMakeLists changes are required.
+Some of it is debugging info.~~

+I was able to switch to just using the project's repo in the build system by specifying `-DCMAKE_PREFIX_PATH=/usr/local`.
+It also allows me to just use the arm64 `cmake` instead of the x86_64 one.